Welcome to today's edition of the Rush 24-7 podcast.

 It could activate at any moment.

-Um his mother told him he would have to make an affirmative act to have it claimed.
+His mother told him he would have to make an affirmative act to have it claimed.

-Um he said there was no reason at that time to retain counsel to analyze Canadian law.
+And he said there was no reason at that time to retain counsel to analyze Canadian law.

 By the way, I've been on the receiving end of Canadian law.

-Uh he he he says, however, that he does not bear any ill will.
+He says, however, that he does not bear any ill will.

-Uh he says, Yeah, thanks, thanks.
+He says, yeah, thanks, thanks.

 Renounce it's the love that dare not speak his name.

-You know, I wish you know what he sounds like to me?
+You know, I wish, you know what he sounds like to me?

-But it's like when uh it's when like when Phil Robertson says he doesn't personally have any hill ill will toward the gays, you know.
+I mean, I don't like to complain, but it's like when it's like when Phil Robertson says he doesn't personally have any ill will toward the gays, you know, he just thinks it's he personally doesn't can't see the attraction of it.

-Uh he Phil Robertson explained in graphic detail why he'd rather be heterosexual than homosexual, and likewise Ted Cruz has laid it out in graphic detail why he'd rather be American or Canadian.
+And likewise, Ted Cruz has laid it out in graphic detail why he'd rather be American or Canadian.

-It's it's yeah, that's right.
+It's yeah, that's right.

-Basically, Mr. Sadly is right.
+Basically, Mr. Serdley is right.

 Canadians are the homosexuals of North America.

-And Ted Cruz is saying he's got nothing against them personally, it's for God to judge.
+And Ted Cruz is saying he's got nothing against them personally.

-And that's Ted Cruz's basic, but he's just saying he personally can't see the attraction of it, and he's not having any part of it himself.
+But he's just saying he personally can't see the attraction of it and he's not having any part of it himself.

-Uh 1-800-282-2882.
+1-800-282-2882.

-And if Debbie uh from St. Louis is listening again today and wants to call back, uh I'd be delighted to speak to you because I'd like to say this uh to you, but if not, um we'll uh we'll get to it in the final part of the show.
+And if Debbie from St. Louis is listening again today and wants to call back, I'd be delighted to speak to you because I'd like to say this to you.

-Uh also happening today, this is really the big story today.
+Also happening today, this is really the big story today.

 A Chinese icebreaker got stuck in the ice itself.

-Uh dozens and dozens of tourists paid to be on this ship to go and see that in fact there is no ice at Antarctica and they were expecting to see seeds of uh global warming devastating the Antarctic ice, and instead they're stuck in Antarctic ice and no one can get to them at all.
+Dozens and dozens of tourists paid to be on this ship to go and see that, in fact, there is no ice at Antarctica and they were expecting to see seeds of global warming devastating the Antarctic ice.

 And I love the idea.

-By the way, if you're if you're wondering who will survive, because we're probably about three days from them all starting to fight and uh then decide which one's gonna get eaten first.
+By the way, if you're wondering who will survive, because we're probably about three days from them all starting to fight and then decide which one's going to get eaten first, my bet is the slippery, devious, duplicitous hacks from The Guardian in London will eat the tourists.

-They expected to see scenes I mean they they've every right to ask for their money back, I would think.
+I mean, they've every right to ask for their money back, I would think.

 They expected to see signs of global warming devastation, and instead they're stuck in ice, you know.

-Um The ice boat soon will be watching a polar bear drown.
+The ice boat soon will be watching a polar bear drown.

 That's what they were expecting.

-They were expecting to take a cruise, they'd be with their fellow apocalyptic doom mongers, uh, and they'd be enjoying the melting ice and the polar bears drowning before they were, and they're saying, Oh, all those settled scientists, it's it turns out, and instead they're stuck in ice.
+They'd be with their fellow apocalyptic doommongers and they'd be enjoying the melting ice and the polar bears drowning before they were.

-The ice is so thick, the icebreakers can't break the ice.
+The icebreakers can't break the ice.

 The Chinese icebreaker got stuck in the ice.